webpack/webpack.js.org/src/content/guides/public-path.md

 };
 ```

-Note that in cases where `document.currentScript` is not supported, e.g., IE, you have to include a polyfill like [`currentScript Polyfill`](https://github.com/amiller-gh/currentScript-polyfill).
+Note that in cases where `document.currentScript` is not supported, e.g., IE browser, you will have to include a polyfill like [`currentScript Polyfill`](https://github.com/amiller-gh/currentScript-polyfill).